 The Federal Reserve is ending its campaign to drive down long-term interest rates, including mortgage rates.

 The nation's bank-for-banks began buying $85 billion worth of debt a month in September 2012, a fairly even split between Treasury bills and bonds backed by thousands of home loans.

 By flooding the mortgage market with money, it pushed mortgage rates to record lows in an attempt to boost real estate sales and property values.

-In a process the Fed refers to as tapering, it reduced those purchases to $75 billion in January, $65 billion in February and March, $55 billion in April and $45 billion in May and $35 billion in June and July, and a projected $25 billion in August and September.
+In a process the Fed refers to as tapering, it reduced those purchases to $75 billion in January, $65 billion in February and March, $55 billion in April, $45 billion in May, $35 billion in June and July, and a projected $25 billion in August and September.

 Minutes from a recent Fed policy meeting say it's planning to buy a final $15 billion in October and then bow out of the bond market in November — unless we're confronted with some new economic catastrophe.